 This was his piéce de résistance, his, ‘Blowin’ in the Wind’…his, ‘Pet Sounds’.

 Windows closed, our hair would be blown around on our heads as we drove slowly down Jaqueline Avenue towards the setting sun.

-On those nights, as I dropped him off, I was often moved to exit the car a give him slow clap.
+On those nights, as I dropped him off, I was often moved to exit the car and give him slow clap standing ovation.
 A well-deserved salute to a true virtuoso.

 Disclaimer: The person in question was a trained professional.
 Unskilled people reading this should NOT try any of these techniques at home.
 Management accepts NO responsibility for any injuries, accidents or dry-cleaning costs resulting from unauthorised or reckless attempts at imitation.

 We squeaked out of school with a feeble matric certificate at the end of 1983.

 At that time, the modern concept of a ‘gap year’ hadn’t yet entered the consciousness.
 It was probably for the best – if I had told my father I was taking a ‘gap year’, when he eventually stopped laughing he would’ve given me a ‘gap smile’ by punching all my teeth out.

 We spent the short intermission between school-life and work-life drinking all the Red Heart Rum we could get our hands on.

 Also, inspired by a schoolmate named Adam, we had started playing squash at the courts behind the public swimming pool.